How to Get Started on Your Content Gap Analysis

 Of course, you can do it all by hand.

-Next, perform a content audit.
+- Next, perform a content audit.
 To do that, pull every URL from your site and place them in the first column of a spreadsheet.
-Record the titles, topics, keywords, subheads, word count and any other information you deem necessary to complete your audit.
+Record the titles, topics, keywords, subheads, word count, stage of funnel, persona – and any other information necessary.

 You’re probably thinking this is a pretty labor-intensive process, and you’re right.
-But there’s something to say for doing it this way.
+There’s something to be said for doing it this way.
 You will know your site and all its content offerings inside and out.

-Of course, there are tools that can make the process a lot faster and easier for you and your team.
-And with everything a modern marketing team has on their plate, it’s certainly worth at least considering one of them.
+But realistically, there are tools that can make the process a lot faster and easier for you and your team.
+And with everything a modern marketing team has on their plate, it’s certainly worth at least considering one or all four of them.

 MarketMuse

+A content gap suggests that you already have a ton of related, relevant content.
 You can use heatmaps to identify gaps in your top 20 ranking articles and measure your content against the top 20 ranking pieces in that topic area.
+Use the PD score to prioritize quick wins!

-For future content creation, feed MarketMuse a seed topic and it will give you all keywords, subtopics and intents to cover.
+For future content creation, feed MarketMuse a seed topic and it will give you all the keywords, subtopics, and intents to cover.

 Ahrefs